lsst-sqre/gafaelfawr/docs/configuration.rst

 ---------------------

 By default, Gafaelfawr takes the user's name, email, and numeric UID from the upstream provider via the ``name``, ``mail``, and ``uidNumber`` claims in the ID token.
-If LDAP is used for group information, this data can instead be obtained from LDAP.
+If LDAP is used for group information, this data, plus the primary GID, can instead be obtained from LDAP.
 To do this, add the following configuration:

 .. code-block:: yaml